Neural Likelihood Approximation for Integer Valued Time Series Data: INTRODUCTION

+The NDCE likelihood model is designed to be autoregressive using using a convolutional neural network (CNN) architecture with an explicit casual structure to model conditional likelihoods by a mixture of discretised logistic distributions.
+The likelihood approximation is trained using a modified sequential neural likelihood algorithm \citep{papamakarios_sequential_2019} to jointly train the model and sample from an approximation of the posterior.
 We demonstrate our methods by performing inference on simulated data from two epidemic models, as well as a predator-prey model.
-The resulting posteriors are compared to those obtained using the exact sampling method particle marginal Metropolis Hastings (PMMH) \citep{andrieu_particle_2010}.
+The resulting posteriors are compared to those obtained using the exact sampling method particle marginal Metropolis Hastings (PMMH) \citep{andrieu_particle_2010}, which is currently the best approach \citep{black_importance_2019}.
 We are able to demonstrate accuracy in the posteriors generated from our method, suggesting that the autoregressive model is able to learn a good approximation of the true likelihood.
 Furthermore, our method is less computationally expensive to run in scenarios where PMMH struggles.